 These Terms set out the contractual agreements that exist between customers and Helsana when using myHelsana.

-myHelsana is generally available to all persons insured with the Helsana Group (private customers) who are 18 or over.
-Helsana is at liberty, however, to decide whether or not to enter into an agreement with a user.
+myHelsana is generally available to all persons insured with the Helsana Group (private customers) who are aged 18 years or over.
+Helsana also offers a restricted-function version of myHelsana that is available to all adults, whether they are insured with Helsana or not.
+Helsana is at liberty, however, to decide whether or not to enter into an agreement with a User.
 Customers do not have any legal entitlement to access myHelsana.

-Customers access the portal via their provider’s internet service.
+Users access the portal via their provider’s internet service.

 myHelsana is a free service.

-Customers are liable for any consequences arising from the unauthorised use of their authentication details.
+Users are liable for any consequences arising from the unauthorised use of their authentication details.

 If a user has reason to suspect that an unauthorised third party has obtained such details, the password must be changed immediately and, if necessary, a request to disable the account submitted to Helsana.

-Any adult insured person can register for myHelsana.
+Any adult person can register for myHelsana.

 myHelsana is accessed via the internet.